planetmint/planetmint-driver-python/docs/advanced-usage.rst

 ``execute`` condition is presented.
 In order not to tie up the assets forever, the escrow foresees an ``abort`` condition, which is typically an expiry time.

-BigchainDB and cryptoconditions provides escrow out-of-the-box, without the need of a trusted party.
+Planetmint and cryptoconditions provides escrow out-of-the-box, without the need of a trusted party.

-A threshold condition is used to represent the escrow, since BigchainDB transactions cannot have a `pending` state.
+A threshold condition is used to represent the escrow, since Planetmint transactions cannot have a `pending` state.

 .. image:: _static/tx_escrow_execute_abort.png